 Samus Aran's Charge Beam and Varia Suit, commonly found in every game, and the focus of most of the box art.

-Her Arm Cannon - though in this case, it's literally her arm.
-Or, rather power suit's arm.
+Her Arm Cannon — though in this case, it's literally her arm.
+Or, rather her Power Suit's arm.

 And the friggin' Morph Ball.

 And the Screw Attack — which, with a few key modifications, became the series logo.